Biden Tax Plan Calculator

 The calculator is a scenario tool, not an enacted-law filing system.
 Use it to see which layer of tax changes first: ordinary income, capital gains, or NIIT.

-Tax planning requires understanding both current law and the policy direction that would matter if a proposal became law.
+Tax planning requires understanding both baseline law and the policy direction that would matter if a proposal became law.
 This calculator helps higher-income taxpayers model how the top bracket, capital gains treatment, and NIIT changes would alter the result without pretending the proposal has already been enacted.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter your gross annual income